Jiraphapa/template/GUIDELINE.rst

 Numba works best on code that uses NumPy arrays and functions, and loops.
 The efficiency improvement possibilities are

-- Numpy support: Some Numpy implementations are not supported which leads to lower efficiency in optimization.
-Numba's community is maturing and in the future there's possibility for more Numpy support.
+- Numpy support: some Numpy implementations are not supported which leads to lower efficiency in optimization.
+Numba's community is maturing and in the future there might be more support possibilities in Numpy implementation.
+- Scipy support:
+- Compiler techniques:
+- Use of accelerator:

 Frequent Issues and Troubleshooting
 --------